Uberspace/manual/source/lang-python.rst

 Update Policy
 -------------

-We update all versions on a regular basis.
+We update all versions of Python on a regular basis.
 Once the `security support <https://docs.python.org/devguide/index.html#branchstatus>`_ ends, the branch reaches its end of life, is no longer supported and will be removed from our servers.

 +--------+---------------------+-----------------------------+
 | Branch | State               | Security Support Until      |